Renlong-WANG/Renlong-WANG.github.io/awards.md

 ## Awards

+- Dec.
+2024: Excellent Paper Award of 2024 University of Chinese Academy of Sciences Graduate Student Forum--Academic Sub-forum on Economics and Management
 - Nov.
 2024：Best Paper First Prize of 2024 International Symposium on Emergency Management
 - Aug.
 2024：Excellent Paper Award of 2024 POMS Summer School in China
 - Nov.
 2023：Best Paper Third Prize of 2023 International Symposium on Emergency Management